saied71/Spark_Journey/README.md

 **Day1:** Introduction to spark. overview of different API's and end-to-end example

-**Day2:** getting an overview of unmentioned Tools and APIs such as spark streaming and MLlib also do some additional example of MLlib
+**Day2:** getting an overview of unmentioned Tools and APIs such as spark streaming and MLlib also do some additional example of MLlib.

+**Day3:** Structured API Overview and how codes spark transform codes into what will physically execute on the cluster.this was mostly theoretical.